gaak99/oxly/README.md

 #Intro

-oxit uses the Drobox API to observ/merge diffs of any two Dropbox file revisions with a git-style cli.
+oxit uses the Dropbox API to observ/merge diffs of any two Dropbox file revisions with a git-style cli.

 So you can edit/save the same file on multiple clients (laptop, Android Orgzly) and then later run oxit (on laptop) to observe the diffs and merge/resolve-conflicts if necessary.